 Second Year Graduate Students – There are companies who specifically want graduate students who come to our fairs to recruit you.
 Find out who they are and talk with them.
 If you are interested in the private sector, you need to start searching early and be ready to attend career fairs in the fall.
 For most public and nonprofit organizations, you should be ready any time between fall and early spring.
 If you didn’t attend O’Neill for undergrad, have someone from the Career Hub review your application materials.
 Never attended a job fair before?
 Practice your pitch with a Career Consultant so they can give you feedback.
 As a second year graduate student, recruiters are expecting you to know exactly what you’re looking for; if you don’t, then you still have some work to do.

 International Students – We are very aware that the current climate makes your job search more difficult than ever.
 In the states, many jobs are secured through networking; therefore, it is imperative that you start having career-related conversations with people in your industry from the moment you start school.
 If you’re looking for an internship, don’t focus only on companies who sponsor, You have your CPT to use before you graduate and some places may not be aware of the rules.
 Once you switch gears to looking for full time work, consider looking at companies who have a global presence.
 Consider starting at a location that’s not ideal if you know it could help you land where you want to eventually.
-Look up companies who have a history of hiring international students on the platform Passport Careers.
 Help the organizations understand the value you add rather than focusing on the barriers.